 We also recycle our cooking oil into bio-diesel!

-NazDining is proud to source 30% of our purchases from local vendors.Local products are procured from farms and providers located within 250 miles of Nazareth College.
+NazDining sources 30% of purchases from local vendors.Local products are procured from farms and providers located within 250 miles of Nazareth College.

 Pittsford Farms Dairy